mohantadebashish1999/TestAutomation/README.md

 # TestAutomation
 This change is done by debashish From HP mota wala Lappie.
+Reinstall the precommit.